 The first study contains three case reports of PG that resolved after the discontinuance of lavender-containing products.
 One was a shampoo with lavender listed as an ingredient and the other two regularly used the cologne agua de violetas.
 They analyzed the cologne with HPLC, and based upon an “assumption” and comparison with an analysis of lavender essential oil concluded that linalool and linalyl acetate were components of the cologne.

-If you want to read the flawed science of the latter study, I invite you to review page 24 of my book Medicinal Essential Oils.
+If you want to read about the flawed science of the latter study, I invite you to review page 24 of my book Medicinal Essential Oils.
 For additional insight into how these studies are flawed—including confounding false-positive results due to the use of 96-well plates and the fact that essential oils may extract plastic chemicals up to 10,000-fold—see my Facebook live video.

 Estrogenic activity of lavender and tea tree essential oils